Panama Confirms Tanker Seized by Iran Was Smuggling Oil

 "The vessel that Iran towed to its waters after receiving a distress call, was later seized with the order from the court as we found out that it was smuggling oil," Iran’s Revolutionary Guard Corps reported in a statement on Thursday.

-Oil prices initially rose more than 1 percent Thursday after Iran announced sizing the foreign tanker but prices gradually lost their gains as it emerged that the vessel had a small cargo.
+Oil prices initially rose more than one percent Thursday after Iran announced sizing the foreign tanker but prices gradually lost their gains as it emerged that the vessel had a small cargo.